edcrewe/django-cookieless/README.txt

 COOKIELESS_CLIENT_ID = True

 If this list is populated then only hosts that are specifically whitelisted are allowed to post to the server.
 So any domains that the site is served over should be added to the list.
-If no referrer is found, the session is reset.
+If no referer is found, the session is reset.
 This helps protect against XSS attacks.

 COOKIELESS_CLIENT_HOSTS = ['localhost', ]